decentralized-identity/sidetree/docs/design.md

 ## FAQs
 * Why are we not checking signatures at observation time for all updates, recoveries, and deactivates?

-  Because it would mean we have to resolve all DIDs at observation time which is costly since signature checks are computationally expensive.
-So we defer such compute until resolution time.
+  Because signature checks are computationally expensive, so we defer such compute until resolution time.

 * Why have the concept of _index files_?

   It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire batched operation.
-  This design is needed for the implementation of "light nodes", it also opens up possibilities of other applications of the Sidetree specification.
+  This design is needed for the implementation of "light nodes".

 * Why assign a _transaction number_ to invalid transactions?

-  In the case of an _unresolvable transaction_, it is unknown if the transaction will be valid or not if it becomes resolvable, thus it is assigned a transaction number such that if the transaction turns out to be valid, the transaction number of valid transactions that occur at a later time remain immutable.
-This also enables all Sidetree nodes to refer to the same transaction using the same transaction number.
+  This allows all Sidetree nodes to refer to the same transaction using the same transaction number regardless of its validity.